-Assessing text complexity in the early grades begins in grade two.
-Even though the materials under review have already met the quantitative and qualitative measures of the IMET for grade-band analysis, the guiding statements provided in this section will examine text complexity in order to differentiate quality and richness among the texts-particularly anchor texts- your district is considering for adoption.
+Assessing text complexity in kindergarten and grade one is more a qualitative than quantitative process.
+The guiding statements provided in this section will examine text complexity in order to differentiate quality and richness among the texts-particularly anchor texts-your district is considering for adoption.
 Anchor texts are materials designed to serve as the central unifying tool for the development of reading comprehension.
-Reading materials, texts, and other materials in grade two need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).
-For student reading materials in grade two, refer to the Alignment Criteria for Foundational Skills (4a - 4d of this document).
+While evaluations of text complexity formally begin with grade two student reading materials, texts, and other materials in kindergarten and grade one need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text NNIa.
 The texts present rich and embedded relationships between and among characters, ideas, and concepts that are conveyed through masterful style and structure.
 (See exemplars in CCSS, Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending NN1b.
 The materials consistently include short, challenging, and complete texts that contain rich content, ideas, and academic language worthy of close reading.
-(See exemplars in CCSS , Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending
+(See exemplars in CCSS, Appendix B.) 4) extensive 3) sufficient 2) some 1) weak Rating Pending

-NNIc.
-The materials consistently provide opportunities to read both literary and informational texts in the grades two through three text complexity band, as well as texts that directly address the Alignment Criteria for Foundational Skills (4a-4d of this document).
-Read-aloud texts should measure above the grades two through three text complexity band.
-4) extensive 3) sufficient 2) some 1) weak Rating Pending NN1d.
-Materials provide strategies for grade-level vocabulary acquisition.
-4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficie ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials receiv ved this overall rating):
+NN1c.
+The materials consistently provide opportunities to read both literary and informational texts.
+For student reading materials in kindergarten and grade one, refer to the Alignment Criteria for Foundational Skills (4a-4d of this document).
+Readaloud anchor texts should fall within or above the grades two through three text complexity band.
+4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):